About

 • Schedule: One-hour group lessons, 45-minute semi-private lessons, and 30-minute private lessons

-Head trainer and owner Teri Duplass has decades of experience teaching in the hunter/jumper world in the Pacific Northwest.
-The stated purpose of Phoenix Farm is to provide safe and enjoyable horseback riding lessons in an educational environment that encourages students to develop into complete horsemen and women, with a goal of offering quality instruction and a strong base of knowledge and ability for riders in competition or pleasure riding.
-Phoenix Farm focuses on helping riders become complete equestrians at all levels, from learning horsemanship skills to stepping into the show ring, and strives to create an educational, safe, and fun riding environment.
+Head trainer and owner Teri Duplass has decades of experience teaching in the hunter/jumper world in the Pacific Northwest and focuses on helping riders become complete equestrians at all levels, from learning horsemanship skills to stepping into the show ring.
+Phoenix Farm Riding Lesson Program states that its purpose is to provide safe and enjoyable horseback riding lessons in an educational environment that encourages students to develop into complete horsemen and women, with a goal of offering quality instruction and a strong base of knowledge and ability for students who continue in competition or pleasure riding.

 • Schedule: One-hour group lessons, 45-minute semi-private lessons, and 30-minute private lessons

-Head trainer and owner Teri Duplass has decades of experience teaching in the hunter/jumper world in the Pacific Northwest.
-The stated purpose of Phoenix Farm is to provide safe and enjoyable horseback riding lessons in an educational environment that encourages students to develop into complete horsemen and women, with a goal of offering quality instruction and a strong base of knowledge and ability for riders in competition or pleasure riding.
-Phoenix Farm focuses on helping riders become complete equestrians at all levels, from learning horsemanship skills to stepping into the show ring, and strives to create an educational, safe, and fun riding environment.
+Head trainer and owner Teri Duplass has decades of experience teaching in the hunter/jumper world in the Pacific Northwest and focuses on helping riders become complete equestrians at all levels, from learning horsemanship skills to stepping into the show ring.
+Phoenix Farm Riding Lesson Program states that its purpose is to provide safe and enjoyable horseback riding lessons in an educational environment that encourages students to develop into complete horsemen and women, with a goal of offering quality instruction and a strong base of knowledge and ability for students who continue in competition or pleasure riding.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.